 Pink Portraits 2025

-The Iris Prize and Ffotogallery, in partnership with Bad Wolf Ltd, are delighted to announce a new opportunity for an emerging photographer based in Wales.
+Iris Prize and Ffotogallery, in partnership with Bad Wolf, are delighted to present the Pink Portraits 2025.

 Pink Portraits – the originals